-UAE PDPL Executive Regulations 2026 — What Just Changed, and What It Means for Your Business
+UAE PDPL Executive Regulations — What's Changing, and What It Means for Your Business

-Federal Decree-Law No. 45 of 2021 just received its long-awaited Executive Regulations.
-Here's what shipped, what's enforceable, and what to do in the next 90 days.
+Federal Decree-Law No. 45 of 2021 is moving toward its long-awaited Executive Regulations.
+Here's what to expect, what to prepare for, and what to do in the next 90 days.

-Federal Decree-Law No. 45 of 2021 was always going to need its Executive Regulations before real enforcement could begin.
-With the 2026 publication, the regulatory framework is now operational.
-Here's the breakdown of what was issued, who it affects, and what your team needs to do over the next 90 days.
+Federal Decree-Law No. 45 of 2021 was always going to need its Executive Regulations before full enforcement could begin.
+As implementing regulations progress, the compliance bar for UAE-facing organisations is rising.
+Here's the breakdown of what to expect, who it affects, and what your team should do to prepare — confirm exact timing and the specific Cabinet Decision reference against the UAE's Official Gazette before setting hard internal deadlines.

 UAE mainland